cwollett/hugo-academic/content/project/enron/index.md

 ### Gaussian Naive Bayes

 As the GaussianNB algorithm has no tuning options, the initial run results are the only ones to consider.
 This yielded an accuracy of 84.375%, a precision of 100%, and a recall of 16.67%.
-This lets us know the algorithm is not classifying any Non-POIs as POIs, but it is also missing quite a few POIs that it should be catching.
+This lets me know the algorithm is not classifying any Non-POIs as POIs, but it is also missing quite a few POIs that it should be catching.

 ### Decision Tree